 For applications with loads up to 2,000 psi, expansion and no rotation, the STX and TTX slide bearings are exceptional solutions.
 With a higher coefficient of friction than the STX slide bearing, the TTX slide bearing is better suited for applications with a limited expansion criterion.

 Our line of slide bearings can also be made with holes and slots if your project requires them.
-This way, the slide bearings allow for mechanical attachment of expansion units to steel structures or anchoring for concrete structures.
+This way, the slide bearings allow for the mechanical attachment of expansion units to steel structures or anchoring for concrete structures.

 For fixed bearings, our flagship elastomeric pad, the Fabreeka Pad, is our best solution for bridge construction and engineering.
 Effective, flexible and tough, the Fabreeka pad is commonly used as a bridge bearing pad.
 It accommodates for surface irregularity and rotations between load bearing faces.